-- The device being registered should be in vManage mode in the Cisco vManage GUI.
-For more information, see Change Configuration Modes in Cisco vManage - The device being registered must have HTTPS configuration attached to it.
-The HTTPS configuration can be attached to the device using the Global Settings template in Cisco vManage. - 1.
-From Cisco vManage menu, choose Configuration > Templates. - 2.
-Click Feature then click Add Template. - 3.
-Under the Basic Information area in the right pane, choose the Global Settings template. - 4.
-Click Services. - 5.
-For both the fields-HTTP Server and HTTPS Server, from the drop-down list, choose Global and choose On.
+- The device being registered should be in vManage mode in the Cisco SD-WAN Manager GUI.
+For more information, see Change Configuration Modes in Cisco SD-WAN Manager - The device being registered must have HTTPS configuration attached to it.
+The HTTPS configuration can be attached to the device using the Global Settings template in Cisco SD-WAN Manager. - 1.
+From Cisco SD-WAN Manager menu, choose Configuration > Templates. - 2.
+Click Feature Templates then click Add Template.